dimes/dihedral/README.md

 ### Differences from Wire

 Wire, Google's injection framework, is another compile time framework for Go.
 Both frameworks are inspired by Dagger. **dihedral** differs from Wire in that **dihedral** focuses on auto-injected components and self-contained modules, whereas Wire focuses more on type registration via provider functions. **dihedral** also leverages struct receivers for better organization of runtime provided types.
-This makes di much more pleasurable to work with.
+These features make **dihedral** a pleasure to work with.

 **dihedral**'s component structure also enables one to have multiple injected components that share modules.
 The type annotation system allows for auto-injected components, provided modules, and, in the future, sub-components and have a different scope than the parent component.